Loopring/DEX-API-V3/tpls/en/websocket/ammsnapshot.md

-# Ticker Notification
+# AMM Pool Snapshot Notification

-Subscribe to this topic to receive notifications about ticker updates for specific trading pairs.
+Subscribe to this topic to receive notifications about token balance updates for specific AMM Pool.

 ## Rules